Surviving cEDH

 Two-player formats tend to draw from a pretty experienced playerbase.
 Most competitors have been to many Comp REL tournaments before, and gotten used to basic tournament structure and etiquette in events like FNM before that.

 cEDH players, by contrast, seem to mostly come from a different background.
-Many of them are casual Commander players who kept making their decks better and better until it wasn't fun to play casual anymore and they needed a tournament.
+Many of them are casual Commander players who kept making their decks better and better until it wasn't fun to play in thier casual playgroup anymore and they needed to go find a tournament.
 This means they're often unaware of stuff like "you should communicate clearly about what you're doing", "you should show up on time"We had one player amble up to the stage an hour and a half after the announced start time and ask to join.
-When informed that the event had already started and they would have to take a round 1 loss, they seemed surprised., "you have a right to an appeal if you disagree with a judge call", etc. We had multiple games end in an unintentional draw due to some infinite loop, then the players would report that to us as an "ID", unaware that "ID" stands for "intentional draw" and that that's not what had happened, meaning they needed to play another game.
+When informed that the event had already started and they would have to take a round 1 loss, they were surprised and complained to the TO., "you have a right to an appeal if you disagree with a judge call", etc. We had multiple games end in an unintentional draw due to some infinite loop, then the players would report that to us as an "ID", unaware that "ID" stands for "intentional draw" and that that's not what had happened, meaning they needed to play another game.

 These are the sort of things that judges tend to take for granted, assuming that players will know them and not thinking to mention them ourselves.
 But in reality they're non-obvious, and if we don't make an effort to communicate these things to our players in advance, there's no easy way for them to find out on their own.
 I have a Comp REL primer here, which I plan to send out to players in advance of my next cEDH event.
 You're welcome to modify it for your own use.